lprhodes/homebridge-broadlink-rm/README.md

 host (optional) | The IP or MAC address of the Broadlink RM device. | 192.168.1.32 | (auto-discovered)

 #### "data" key-value object

 key | description
 --- | -----------
-off | A hex code string to be sent when the air conditioner is asked to be turned off. temperatureX | A key-value JSON object where X is any required temperature e.g. "temperature30".
+off | A hex code string to be sent when the air conditioner is asked to be turned off. temperatureX | A hex code string where X is any temperature you wish to support e.g. "temperature30".

 #### "temperatureX" key-value object

 key | description
 --- | -----------
 data | Hex data stored as string.